zer0Kerbal/ExpanseFactions/readme.md

 # Expanse Factions (EF)

-Flags and factions as agencies from the TV show The Expanse for Kerbal Space Program
+Flags and factions as agencies from The 'Expanse' for Kerbal Space Program